 For the experiments conducted we used a population size of 100 and we displayed 10 individuals for user evaluation.
 We compare two selection methods, roulette wheel selection and probabilistic tournament selection.
 For tournament selection we used a tournament size of 4, with 90% probability of choosing the best individual in the tournament.
 Four individuals from the population are randomly sampled to form a tournament for parent selection.
-We used 80% crossover rate and 1% mutation rate.
+The IGA was run over 30 independent runs.